How to make a temperature blanketPublished on 20 December 2022 By Merion 7 min read

 This recipe is written for DK yarn, and the stitch counts have been calculated to result in a rectangular blanket, where the short cast on edge equals 2/3 the length of the long edge.
-My blanket recipe uses Paintbox Yarns Simply DK, but you can use any yarn that you love - and even include different textures, like adding in a strand of mohair for snow, or even stitching beads in for rain!
+My blanket recipe uses Paintbox Yarns Simply DK, but you can use any yarn that you love (Paintbox Yarns Cotton DK is a fab choice too!) - and even include different textures, like adding in a strand of mohair for snow, or even stitching beads in for rain!

 Knit or crochet?

 You can use either!
 I have given you specifications for knitting or crochet, in a DK weight.
 If you knit your blanket, you might prefer to use a long circular needle so that you are able to work the full width of the blanket without feeling too scrunched up.

 Hi, I am Bianca, and I live in Switzerland.
 I started crocheting about six years ago, and once I started, I couldn't stop!
 Crocheting became my way to relax and forget the stress of the days - I work in a Cath Lab in a busy hospital, where we look after heart problems, and then when I get home, I have two active boys to look after!

 First I made some hats, scarves, and then blankets!
 I needed something that I could crochet a little bit each day and surfing around on Instagram I saw several temperature blankets made with stripes, granny squares, C2C blankets and more - but I was worried if I would ever finish it - but I loved it!

 When you see the weather changing, you see the flow of nature."